schroedermatt/data-demo/assets/03_hands-on-011y.md

 ## 4) Produce Mock Data

-Open another tab in your terminal to execute the following `curl` statements.
-These will call the running API and generate data.
+**Open another tab in your terminal** to execute the following `curl` statements.
+These will call the running API and generate, produce data into Kafka.

 1. Generate a Customer (also creates an Address, Email, and Phone linked to the Customer)